eyetrackingguidelines/eyetrackingguidelines.github.io/index.md

 ---
 layout: page
 ---
-How to Overcome Blinks in Eye Tracking for Interactive Systems {: .fs-7 }
+Uncovering and Addressing Blink-Related Challenges in Using Eye Tracking for Interactive Systems {: .fs-7 }
 {: .fw-700 }